shoeffner/mthesis/src/conclusion.md

 the 68 landmarks models will be shown.

 The problem with the 68 landmarks model is, as stated in @sec:license-issues, that it is only allowed for research usage.
-As an alternative the five landmarks model by Dlib was tried using a custom 3D head model.
+As an alternative, the five landmarks model by Dlib was tried using a custom 3D head model.
-Unfortunately the 3D head model used in \Gaze{} [@Mallick2016] relies on the six landmarks pronasal, gnathion, exocanthions left and right, and the cheilions left and right, which are not all present in the five landmarks model.
+Unfortunately, the 3D head model used in \Gaze{} [@Mallick2016] relies on the six landmarks pronasal, gnathion, exocanthions left and right, and the cheilions left and right, which are not all present in the five landmarks model.
 It uses the two exocanthions, the subnasal -- the point below the nose -- and the